Let Go (Avril Lavigne album): Impact and legacy

 Let Go is regarded as a defining album in early 2000s pop and pop rock music, offering an alternative to the dominant teen pop sound of the time period.
-According to CBC.ca, the album's fusion of genres appealed to a broad audience and contributed to the growing popularity of pop-punk among younger listeners, while its lyrics were embraced by youths for their relatability.
-Izzy Copestake of Vice noted that the album resonated particularly strongly with millennials, calling it "one of the most iconic albums of the millennium".
-Charlotte Oliver of Heat said the tracks seamlessly straddled mainstream pop and alternative rock, making it equally consumable by fans of both.
-Its commercial success demonstrated a strong demand for Lavigne's sound, but also prompted discussions about genre classification, with critics debating whether Let Go qualified as a punk, pop-punk, or mainstream rock record.
-However, the singer has stated that she never described herself as punk artist, dismissing the designation as a label she had been given by the public.
+According to CBC.ca, the album's fusion of genres appealed to a broad audience and contributed to the growing popularity of pop-punk among younger listeners.
+Izzy Copestake of Vice noted that the album resonated particularly strongly with millennials.
+Charlotte Oliver of Heat said the tracks' seamless blending of mainstream pop and alternative rock made them accessible to fans of both.
+Its commercial success demonstrated strong demand for Lavigne’s sound, while prompting a genre debate over whether Let Go qualified as punk, pop-punk, or mainstream rock.
+The singer has stated that she never described herself as punk artist, calling the designation a label she had been given by the public.
 Retrospectively, some music publications have ranked it among the greatest debut albums.
 One such outlet, CBC Music, said Lavigne's debut followed in the footsteps of Alanis Morisette, Sarah McLachlan, Celine Dion, and Shania Twain by proving that "Canadian women could make some of the bestselling albums in mainstream pop music".
 Rolling Stone ranked Let Go the 225th best album of the 21st century, and the Toronto Star named it one of the most important Canadian albums of the 2000s.

 Lavigne’s snarky attitude, grungy look and alternative-inspired sound was a potent combination that elevated Let Go above the rest of the pop pack.
 Almost overnight, girls all over the world began to swap choker necklaces for men’s neckwear, body glitter for leather bracelets, and denim for cargo pants.
 Her videos, featuring Lavigne trashing malls and skating with groups of boys, were watched obsessively.
 Let Go unleashed an army of seven to 15-year-olds brimming with ennui, desperate to remake themselves in Lavigne’s image.